geraldohomero/post-install-pop-os/README.md

 4. Run the Post-Install Setup Script:

-Execute the "run.sh" script to start the post-installation process.
+Execute the `run.sh` script to start the post-installation process.
 The script will automatically run and make executable the `post-install.sh` script and then the `alias.sh` script, installing necessary packages and setting up custom aliases.

 ```bash
 ./run.sh